A mutation-selection model for general genotypes with recombination

-then the selective effects of different mutations don't interact.
-In particular, if $P_0$ is the distribution of a Poisson random measure, then $P_t$ will also be the distribution of a Poisson random measure and, writing $\rho_t$ for the intensity measure associated with $P_t$ as before, we have
+then the selective effects of different mutations do not interact.
+In particular, if $P_0$ is the distribution of a Poisson random measure, then $P_t$ is also the distribution of a Poisson random measure and, writing $\rho_t$ for the intensity measure associated with $P_t$ as before, we have

-However, if $S$ is epistatic (that is, non-additive), then $P_t$ will, in general, not be the distribution of a Poisson random measure --- even when $P_0$ is.
+However, in the more general case in which $S$ is epistatic (that is, non-additive), then $P_t$ is, in general, not the distribution of a Poisson random measure --- even when $P_0$ is.

 {\bf Combining mutation and selection.} If there is mutation and selection, but no recombination, then the appropriate evolution equation for $P_t$ comes from simply combining equations \eqref{E:mutation_only} and \eqref{E:selection_only}: